 On our journey through the north of Europe, we travel through Finland, Sweden, Denmark, and Norway.
 Even though Finland is not officially part of Scandinavia, it has slowly crept into all our hearts, which is why we simply can’t avoid stopping in this beautiful country.
 Our Scandinavia road trip starts in Helsinki and leads us via Stockholm and Copenhagen to Oslo.
-Grab your TravelMates and your big travel backpack, and let’s go!
-But before we get started, we have a few tips for your time in Scandinavia…
+Call your travel buddies and pack your bags.
+But before we get started, we have a few tips for your time in Scandinavia.

 Experience nature, hygge, and culture with this Scandinavia road trip